How to play bar chords

 barre chord position

 If you look closely at the pictures, you will see that the thumb is slightly off to the right of the handle.
 It is not facing the index finger.
-This is the position you’ll need to get to when you play barre chords.
+This is the position you’ll need to get to when you play.

 You’ll see that it will sound much better.
 The only problem is that it may hurt a little more.